xavierjimenezp/xcluster/README.md

 ### Input & output dataset

 **Training**: Individual patches with size 1.83º x 1.83º  (64 x 64 pixels), and resolution 1.7º, are extracted from the sky maps.
 These patches contain at least one cluster from the cluster catalog selected in the params file under *dataset*.
-Multiple patches of the same cluster are extracted with random translations to get and input training set with shape (~ 90,000 x 64 x 64 x ns), where ns is the number of sky-maps used.
+Multiple patches of the same cluster are extracted with random translations to get an input training set with shape (~ 90,000 x 64 x 64 x ns), where ns is the number of sky-maps used.
 For each patch, a segmentation image is created where, for each cluster, a circular mask with radius *disk_radius* is created.
-The output training set input is (~ 90,000 x 64 x 64 x 1).
+The output training set shape is (~ 90,000 x 64 x 64 x 1).

-**Validation**: Same as training. input shape(~ 10,000 x 64 x 64 x ns).
+**Validation**: Same as training but using tiles 10, 26, 39 and 42.
+Input/output shape(~ 10,000 x 64 x 64 x ns/1).

 **Test**: Tile number 7 is entirely splitted into patches to cover the whole HEALPIX.
 Some patches do not contain any cluster.
 Segmentation images are created the same way as training and validation.